A Washington Injury Lawyer Discusses Pain and Suffering Settlements

 PIP insurance is primary and pays before your health insurance or the other person’s insurance company.
 This gives you the freedom and right to choose any type of doctor you wish, regardless of your health coverage.
 So if you want to see a chiropractor or a physical therapist or an acupuncturist, you can make that choice.

 What can happen, though, is that your insurance company may not want to pay the $10,000 and may recommend that you contact a doctor they suggest.
 You agree to see their doctor, only to have that doctor say you’re fine, which gives the insurance company an excuse to cut off your PIP payments.
 By hiring a Washington injury lawyer to manage your pain and suffering case, you have an advocate who can advise you in such situations and direct you to the appropriate doctors.

 It’s important to remember that when the insurance company has the power to select your physician, that physician may place the interests of the insurance company above your own.
 If you wait to retain a lawyer until after you’ve had a dispute with your insurance company following a PIP exam, you have made the case that much more difficult, which could result in a reduced pain and suffering settlement.

 A good rule of thumb is when in doubt, consult a personal injury attorney.
 And remember, personal injury cases create no out-of-pocket expenses for you because you only pay the attorney after the pain and suffering case is settled.

-Contact The Law Offices of Loren S. Etengoff today and find out if you have a case that will result in a pain and suffering settlement.
+Contact the Etengoff Pak Law Group today and find out if you have a case that will result in a pain and suffering settlement.